nicksstapleton/blog/_posts/2023-08-25-recommended-resources-for-logos-bible-software.md

 If you want the best commentaries and dictionaries to appear in your Logos searches, they need to be in your libary.

 One of the strengths of Logos is its vast catalog.
-When I began building my library, I felt overwhelmed by the possibilities.
-I wanted someone to tell me which tools were most helpful to them in their ministry, sermon prep, and personal Bible study.
-This is where I want to offer you help
+When I began building my library, I wanted someone to tell me which resources were most helpful to them in their ministry, sermon prep, and personal Bible study.
+This is where I want to offer you help.

 **You want to invest in great reference tools you will utilize over and over again for years to come.** It is best to think through categories and then select best resources.
-There are six categories you should prioritize:
+Here are the six categories to prioritize:

 * Bible dictionaries
 * Theological dictionaries